5 February 2010

-Audio 101 for iPhone Developers: Playing Audio Programatically
+Audio Tutorial for iOS: Playing Audio Programatically [2014 Edition]

 Screenshot from BasicSounds sample project